-The EMS shall be supplied with a Work Station offering Graphical User Interface (GUI) using 17" colour screen with key board and Mouse etc. The Work Station shall be of latest type of machine with very high processing speed as available on the date of procurement of equipment.
-The Work Station shall support Ethernet ports as 10BaseT, 100BaseT, 1000BaseT.
-The operating system shall be Windows 7/8/10, Linux or Unix.
-The specifications are given in clause 2.7 of chapter 3(Part-I).
+The EMS shall be supplied with a Work Station offering Graphical User Interface (GUI) using 17" colour screen with key board and Mouse etc. The

+Work Station shall be of latest type of machine with very high processing speed as available on the date of procurement of equipment.
+The Work Station shall support Ethernet ports as 10BaseT, 100BaseT.
+The operating system shall be Windows 2000 or XP, Linux or Unix.
+The specifications are given in clause 2.7 of Appendix I.